Same-sex marriage in Bonaire, Sint Eustatius and Saba: Same-sex marriage law

-The first same-sex marriage in Saba was performed on 4 December 2012 between Cedeno Xiomar Gonzalez, an Aruban, and Israel Ernesto Ruiz Pinto, from Venezuela, who were both residents of Aruba.
-The first same-sex wedding in Bonaire was performed in May 2013 between Aruban-Venezuelan couple Jean Ardley Baiz and Norbert Miguel Torrealba, and the first public same-sex marriage in Sint Eustatius took place in December 2019 in Oranjestad between Walter Hellebrand and Christopher Russell, though several same-sex couples had already married in Sint Eustatius in private ceremonies.
+The first same-sex marriage in Saba was performed in The Bottom on 4 December 2012 between Cedeno Xiomar Gonzalez, an Aruban, and Israel Ruiz Pinto, from Venezuela, who were both residents of Aruba.
+The first same-sex wedding in Bonaire was performed in May 2013 in Kralendijk between Jean Ardley Baiz and Norbert Miguel Torrealba, also an Aruban-Venezuelan couple.
+The first public same-sex marriage in Sint Eustatius took place in December 2019 in Oranjestad between Walter Hellebrand and Christopher Russell, though several same-sex couples had already married in Sint Eustatius in private ceremonies prior to this.
+Saba has been named one of the best marriage destinations for same-sex couples in the Caribbean.
+By 2018, 22 same-sex couples had married on the island.
+Bonaire has also been named among the best marriage destinations for same-sex couples in the Caribbean.